Who's There?

 Zoom

-This Zoom production, co-directed by New York-based Singaporean artist Sim Yan Ying and veteran theatre maker Alvin Tan as part of collective The Transit Ensemble, tackles issues of race and privilege with uncompromising frankness and extraordinary insight.
+This Zoom production, co-directed by New York-based Singaporean artist Sim Yan Ying (YY) and veteran theatre maker Alvin Tan as part of collective The Transit Ensemble, tackles issues of race and privilege with uncompromising frankness and extraordinary insight.
 It forms part of the New Ohio Theatre's all-digital Ice Factory summer festival.

 Comprising an ensemble cast hailing from Singapore, Malaysia and the US, we are presented with scenes featuring a spectrum of diverse characters.
 These include a no-nonsense African-American activist (Camille Thomas), a peace-making white gay saviour (Neil Redfield), a pragmatic Malaysian bureaucrat (Ghafir Akbar), a Chinese Singaporean social justice warrior (Sim Yan Ying), an Indian-Singaporean teacher (Rebekah Sangeetha Dorai) and an ethically ambiguous US-based political podcaster (Sean Devare).